 Tables / chairs / planters must be moved away from the pool.

 Floating toys, balls, and sinking toys left in the pool are enticing.

 Swim Lessons and CPR.

 Enroll your children in proven swimming lessons until they have mastered the 4 competitive strokes, treading water, sidestroke, and floating.
 Ask your friends for referrals.

-CPR skills have saved lives and prevented brain damage until assistance arrives.
+CPR skills have saved lives and prevented brain damage until assistance arrived.
 All caregivers should be required to become CPR certified.

 D is for Devices.

-Poles, ring buoy, rescue tube, first air kit, and cell phone.
+Poles, ring buoy, rescue tube, first aid kit, and cell phone.

 Keep a cell phone by the pool whenever you are there.